West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 location.

-Have someone move your antenna vertically, either up or down on its mount while you watch your set.
+Have someone move your antenna vertically, either up or down on its mount while you watch your set or the [signal meter]({filename}HowTo.md#a-signal-meter-helps-overcome-the-challenge) that you can checkout from the library.
 Switch among the various channels with the antenna at different heights instead of viewing just one channel.
 Locate the antenna position which results in the best overall reception on all the channels.
 This may be necessary even if you have a clear